abid-sayyed/transliteration-app/README.md

 # Transliteration Web App

-This is a web application for transliterating Hindi words into their English counterparts.
-The app is built with a Flask backend and a React frontend, with TypeScript for type safety and Tailwind CSS for rapid styling.
-The backend is Dockerized and hosted on AWS EC2, while the frontend is hosted on Vercel.
-SSL is configured using Let's Encrypt with Cloudflare handling DNS.
+This web application allows users to transliterate Hindi words into their English counterparts.
+Users can upload a CSV file containing a column of names in Hindi.
+After uploading, the application will prompt the user to select the column containing the Hindi names.
+Once the column is selected, the file is sent to the backend, where the Flask server processes it, identifies the column, and converts the Hindi names using the indic_transliteration library.
+After the transliteration is complete, a download URL is provided, which can be used to download the processed file.

 ## Frontend